IPCS INCHEM Home

 Chemical dangers

 Decomposes on contact with hot surfaces or flames.
 This produces toxic and corrosive fumes of hydrogen chloride, phosgene and chlorine.
 Decomposes slowly on contact with moisture.
 This produces trichloroacetic acid and hydrochloric acid.
-Reacts with metals such as aluminium, lithium, barium and beryllium.
+Reacts violently with finely divided metals.
+This generates fire and explosion hazard.

 Boiling point: 121°C